Facebook oversight board overrules company on most cases in first test

 * A post that purported to show historical photos of churches in Baku, Azerbaijan, with a caption that Facebook said indicated “disdain” for Azerbaijani people and support for Armenia.

 Facebook now has seven days to restore the pieces of content that the board ruled should not have been taken down.
-The board said it would shortly announce one more case from its first batch.
+The board said it would shortly announce one more decision from its first batch, as well as the next round of cases.

 The board also issued nine nonbinding policy recommendations - for example that Facebook should tell users the specific rule they have violated and better define their rules on issues like dangerous groups and health misinformation.
 Facebook doesn’t have to act on these, but it does have to publicly respond within 30 days.

-“We can see that there are some policy problems at Facebook,” said board member Katherine Chen in an interview with Reuters.
+“We can see that there are some policy problems at Facebook,” said board member Katherine Chen in an interview.
 “We want their policy to be clear - especially those policies involved in human rights and freedom of speech.
 They have to be precise, accessible, clearly defined,” she added.

-In a blog post, Facebook said its COVID-19 misinformation policies could be clearer and that it would publish updated rules soon.
-However, it said it would not change its approach to removing misinformation during a global pandemic.
+In a blog post responding to the decisions, Facebook said it would publish updated COVID-19 misinformation policies.
+However, it said it would not change its approach to removing misinformation during the global pandemic.

 The board said on Thursday that it had received 150,000 appeals since it started accepting cases in October.
 It will rule on a limited number of controversial decisions.